Learning objectives

 ```

-The band widths differ — OLS is the widest because unconstrained least squares squeezes the most variance out of the pre-period and pays for it with a fatter post-period interval, while simplex is the narrowest because the non-negativity-plus-sum-to-one constraint sharply regularises the donor weights.
+The PI-band widths differ — OLS is the widest because unconstrained least squares squeezes the most variance out of the pre-period and pays for it with a fatter post-period interval, while simplex is the narrowest because the non-negativity-plus-sum-to-one constraint sharply regularises the donor weights.
 Yet observed California eventually slips below every constraint's lower band.
-The inferential conclusion does not depend on the modelling choice that chapter 5 hard-coded.
+The inferential conclusion does not depend on the modelling choice that chapter 4 hard-coded.

 ## Sensitivity to confidence level

 The 95% band is a convention.
 A second robustness check is to sweep the joint confidence level $1 - (u_\alpha + e_\alpha)$ across reasonable values and ask when the observed series finally re-enters the band.
 Wider bands (higher confidence) make the post-period evidence weaker; narrower bands (lower confidence) make it stronger.
+To keep the labels honest, we set `u.alpha = e.alpha = α/2` so that the joint Bonferroni level is exactly $1 - \alpha$ — i.e. a labelled "90% PI" really does have 90% joint coverage.

 ```{r}